History of the National Main Street Center

 In 1977, concerned about continuing threats to traditional commercial architecture in economically declining downtowns across America, the National Trust for Historic Preservation launched the Main Street Project.
 The three-year demonstration project was designed to study the reasons so many downtowns were dying, identify the factors affecting downtown's health, and develop a comprehensive revitalization strategy to save historic commercial buildings.
-In a regional competition among 70 towns, three pilot communities, ranging in size from 5,000 to 38,000 people, were chosen for the project: Galesburg, Ill., Madison, Ind., and Hot Springs, S.D.
+In a regional competition among 70 towns, three pilot communities, ranging in size from 5,000 to 38,000 people, were chosen for the project: Galesburg, IL, Madison, IN, and Hot Springs, SD.
 The National Trust assisted the three communities by providing an analysis of each downtown's assets and needs.
-These architectural and economic profiles, conducted by consultants under the direction of the Trust, served as the basis for design improvements and economic revitalization strategies that would make it feasible to rehabilitate and reuse historic downtown buildings.
-With a grant from the manufacturing firm Bird and Son, the Trust hired a full-time Main Street program manager for each community.
+These architectural and community profiles, conducted by consultants under the direction of the National Trust, served as the basis for design improvements and economic revitalization strategies that would make it feasible to rehabilitate and reuse historic downtown buildings.
+With a grant from the manufacturing firm Bird and Son, the National Trust hired a full-time Main Street program manager for each community.
 The program manager's role was to serve as an advocate for the downtown; coordinate project activities; and convince merchants, property owners, and city officials to spend funds that would create long-term benefits.
 In effect, the three program managers served as catalysts for change.

 The National Main Street Center (NMSC) was established by the National Trust in 1980 to share the successes of Hot Springs, Madison, and Galesburg with communities throughout the country.
-The Center, located in the Trust's Washington, D.C., headquarters, was initially supported by several federal agencies, including the Department of Housing and Urban Development, National Endowment for the Arts, Department of Transportation, Economic Development Administration, Small Business Administration, and Farmers' Home Administration.
-The program managers from the three pilot communities and personnel from the Trust's Midwest Regional Office became the NMSC staff.
+The Center, located in the National Trust's Washington, D.C., headquarters, was initially supported by several federal agencies, including the Department of Housing and Urban Development, National Endowment for the Arts, Department of Transportation, Economic Development Administration, Small Business Administration, and Farmers' Home Administration.
+The program managers from the three pilot communities and personnel from the National Trust's Midwest Regional Office became the NMSC staff.

-In collaboration with the International Downtown Executives' Association (IDEA), the Trust designed a second demonstration program.
-Although many components were the same as in the original pilot project, some changes were made to the Trust's relationship with communities.
+In collaboration with the International Downtown Executives' Association (IDEA), the National Trust designed a second demonstration program.
+Although many components were the same as in the original pilot project, some changes were made to the National Trust's relationship with communities.
 First, the NMSC would provide assistance to communities through state Main Street programs, each headed by a state coordinator.
 This would help states develop networks through which to mobilize resources, share experiences, and transfer lessons to other communities.
 Additionally, the communities involved in the second demonstration program would be responsible for hiring their own staff, which would make the local program managers better advocates for their downtowns.

-In the spring of 1980, the Trust announced a competition to select six states to participate in the demonstration program.
+In the spring of 1980, the National Trust announced a competition to select six states to participate in the demonstration program.
 With the assistance of IDEA and the Council of State Community Affairs Agencies, the NMSC selected Colorado, Georgia, Massachusetts, North Carolina, Pennsylvania, and Texas from the 38 states that applied.
 In turn, each of the six states chose five towns to serve as its initial Main Street network.

 The state demonstration program concluded in late 1983 with impressive results.
 Twenty of the communities formed new downtown organizations, while eight towns substantially strengthened existing groups.
 Twenty-eight of the towns established low-interest loan pools or other incentive programs to stimulate facade renovation and building rehabilitation projects, resulting in more than 650 new facades and nearly 600 rehabilitations — with a total investment of more than $64 million.
 In addition, 60 new construction projects took place, representing an additional investment of $84 million.
 The communities saw 1,050 business starts, with less than half as many business failures.
 Many of the towns also developed and implemented formal business recruitment efforts and programs designed to attract developers and investors, thereby providing a solid economic base to support the reuse of each downtown's historic commercial buildings.